Yangian Symmetry Escapes from the Fishnet: Classical Yangian Invariance

 Let us now consider invariance of the action, which ought to follow by integration of the covariance statement for the equations of motion.
 To that end, we have verified that the covariance statement is a closed variational form, see \cite{Beisert:2024wqq} for details, provided that the single-field action takes the form \eqref{eq:singlefieldbi-scalar}; consequently, the covariance statement has a unique indefinite integral serving as the invariance statement for the action.

 Invariance of the action turns out to be almost automatic in this simple case: All the bi-local contributions reduce to differences as in \eqref{eq:Pphiphi}, or to terms proportional to conformal transformations.
-Importantly, their action does not depend on the scalar field flavours which is the only aspect that distinguishes the fields within the trace. \unskip\footnote{We acknowledge earlier discussions with F.\ Loebbert on this issue.} Upon using cyclic symmetry of the action, all resulting terms therefore cancel.
-We have checked the cancellation explicitly for all generators $\genyang{J}^C$.
+Importantly, their action does not depend on the scalar field flavours which is the only aspect that distinguishes the fields within the trace. \unskip\footnote{We acknowledge earlier discussions with F.\ Loebbert on this issue.} \footnote{For example, the level-one momentum acts on any pair of scalar fields as in \eqref{eq:Pphiphi}.
+The flavours of the scalar fields are insignificant because the bi-local action neither depends on them nor does it change their ordering.
+Upon using invariance under cyclic permutations (modulo flavours, which play no role), all single-momentum terms $\gen{P}_k$ become equivalent.
+Differences of individual momenta therefore cancel, and any residual momentum contribution from the evaluation parameters averages to the total momentum $\gen{P}$ which is zero due to translation invariance.} Upon using cyclic symmetry of the action, all resulting terms therefore cancel.
+We have verified the cancellation explicitly for all generators $\genyang{J}^C$.
 Altogether, the action is invariant under the level-one generators:

 Next, let us consider the supersymmetric case which will require far more elaborate cancellations.
 The equations of motion turn out to be covariant provided that the evaluation parameters are adjusted as: